 Fantastic weather and scenery.

-My Bronica ETRS is second hand (maybe even more, i'm not sure) and it's a quality, if not a bit heavy, piece of kit.
+My Bronica ETRS is second hand (maybe even more, I'm not sure) and it's a quality, if not a bit heavy, piece of kit.
 That's the good thing about old cameras.
-There are simple, well made, built to last, trustworthy......well not all the time.
+They are simple, well made, built to last, trustworthy......well not all the time.
 I had noticed on some of my negatives in the past that some shots never came out.
 At first I put it down to human error, wrong settings or an oversight on my part.

 I guess that's one of the risks of film photography.
 Those photos that didn't come out now only exist in my head.
 Probably never to be reproduced again.